All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 They May Slow Liver Scarring

-Once liver tissue scars (fibrosis), it cannot function normally.
+Once liver tissue scars (fibrosis), it can't function normally.
 Early research suggests GLP-1 medications can slow or possibly improve liver scarring, though this effect takes longer to develop than the fat and inflammation improvements.
 At minimum, GLP-1 medications appear to prevent scarring from getting worse in most patients.

 What the Studies Show